adrian-andersson/ModuleForge/CONTRIBUTING.md

 # Contributing to ModuleForge

 Thank you for considering contributing to ModuleForge!
-We welcome contributions from the community and are excited to collaborate
+Contributions welcome via Pull Request

 ## Getting Started